MIREDA-Partnership/.github/profile/README.md

 ### 1. OMOP Mapping Resources
 - Standardised mapping specifications
-- Carrot Mapper JSON files
+- Carrot Mapper csv files
 - Metadata and vocabulary mapping examples
 - Cohort-specific and harmonised mappings

-### 2. ETL and Transformation Code
+### 2. Transformation Post-Processing
-- Scripts for data extraction, transformation, and loading
+While transformation to OMOP CDM was processed using the carrot-transform tool, where additional code has been required to create unsupported domain tables or amend mapped data, theseScripts will be found here as:
 - Post-processing and quality-assurance scripts
 - Helper tools for handling OMOP limitations